ESodja/AOU_R/R_basics.md

 3 3 three
 4 4  four
 ```
-Note that the order of the elements in the search vector doesn't affect the output row order.
+Note that the order of the elements in the search vector doesn't affect the output row order when you use `%in%`.

 To save the subset as a new dataframe, simply assign it a new name:
 ```R